BPS Spectra, Barcodes and Walls: Persistent homology

-From the strong coupling chamber we follow a path $p$ in the Coulomb branch $\cB$ towards the region of weak coupling.
-This path crosses four walls of marginal stability: $\mathsf{MS} (\gamma_1 + \gamma_3 , \gamma_2 + \gamma_4)$, $\mathsf{MS} (\gamma_1 , \gamma_2)$, $\mathsf{MS} (\gamma_3 , \gamma_4)$ and $\mathsf{MS} (\gamma_1 , \gamma_2 + \gamma_4)$, in this order, ending within a chamber $\mathscr{C}^{SU(3)}_1$.
-For each of these walls the two charges whose central charge becomes parallel have pairing equal to two: each time the situation is a direct analog of the transition from strong to weak coupling in pure SU(2) super Yang-Mills, and each time a similar spectrum is generated consisting of a vector multiplet shrouded by an infinite cloud of hypermultiplets.
+To obtain the relevant BPS spectra we will borrow several results from~\cite{Galakhov:2013oja}.
+The strategy is to start in the strong coupling chamber and follow a path $p$ in the Coulomb branch $\mathcal{B}$.
+The path is defined by crossing the following walls of marginal stability in this order: $\mathsf{MS} (\gamma_1 + \gamma_3 , \gamma_2 + \gamma_4)$, $\mathsf{MS} (\gamma_1 , \gamma_2)$, $\mathsf{MS} (\gamma_3 , \gamma_4)$ and $\mathsf{MS} (\gamma_1 , \gamma_2 + \gamma_4)$.
+It ends within a chamber that we will call $\mathscr{C}^{{\rm SU}(3)}_1$.
+For each of these walls the two charges whose central charge becomes parallel have pairing equal to two: each time the situation is a direct analog of the transition from strong to weak coupling in pure ${\rm SU}(2)$ super Yang--Mills, and each time a similar spectrum is generated consisting of a~vector multiplet shrouded by an infinite cloud of hypermultiplets.
 In this chamber the spectrum can be written down explicitly.
-Following \cite{Galakhov:2013oja} we introduce the notation
+Following~\cite{Galakhov:2013oja} we introduce the notation